 Despite the lack of funds to build the dam, it was decided to go ahead and begin construction.
 Robert Dixon Young, who had no prior experience in dam construction, was appointed supervisor of the project.
 With the help of local volunteers and homemade equipment, construction began in 1897.
 A year later, financial assistance was finally approved and the proper equipment to complete the project was purchased.

 Once the 40-foot-high dam was complete, state engineers described it to be “one of the best and more secure earth reservoir dams in the country.”
 The original dam structure held up very well over many years, although some recent improvements have been made by the state.

 Otter Creek Reservoir has become famous for quality fishing.
 It contains Rainbow, Cutthroat and Brown Trout as well as Smallmouth Bass and Wipers.

 Otter Creek State Park was constructed on the south end of the reservoir and opened to the public as a state park in 1965.
 Many improvements have been made over the years.
 Whether you are into fishing, hunting, OHV riding, birding, hiking or many other outdoor activities, Otter Creek State Park offers you a location to start any adventure.
-Our campground has over 50 sites (15 of those have electric and water hookups) as well as a group-use pavilion perfect for gatherings and reunions.
+Our campground has over 50 sites (21 of those have electric and water hookups) as well as a group-use pavilion perfect for gatherings and reunions.
 We now have 2 cabins for rent that can each sleep 6 people.
 Modern restrooms with individual showers are also located in the park.
 During our summer season we offer rentals on fishing boats, canoes, paddle boards and mountain bikes.

 Park Elevation: 6,350 feet